-Council Bluff Lake Trail is a 10.7 mile lightly trafficked loop trail located near Belleview, MO that features a lake and is rated as moderate.
+Council Bluff Lake Trail is a 10.7 mile lightly trafficked loop trail located near Belleview, Missouri that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash